 Some of life’s greatest lessons can be learned in a laundromat.
 You may think I’m exaggerating, but, after spending an afternoon watching my 91 year-old mother wash clothes, my view of life has changed.
-For my mother, the laundromat on not only cleans her clothes, but serves as the hub of her social life.
+For Mom, the laundromat not only cleans her clothes, but serves as the hub of her social life.

-That fact was illustrated recently when the man in charge of making change for the machines offered an unsolicited narration of a woman who, upon arriving at the Atlanta airport from the rain forest of Brazil, asked the taxi driver to take her to a place where she could wash clothes.
-Apparently, the woman spoke little English and had never been in a laundromat.
-The concept of washing machines with coin slots was as alien to her as spearing fish is to us.
+That fact was illustrated recently when Larry, the employee in charge of making change for the machines, entertained us with the tale of a woman who, upon arriving at the Atlanta airport from the rain forests of Brazil, asked the taxi driver to take her to a place where she could wash clothes.
+Larry was fuzzy on the details of how a Brazilian woman with dirty clothes arrived at a laundromat in East Atlanta, but adamant that the woman spoke very basic English and the concept of washing machines with coin slots was as alien to her as washing in a river is to us.

-The woman asked instructions and was directed to the closest machine and told to put her clothes in the machine; she looked perplexed so the attendant opened the door and threw the clothes in the machine , then added detergent for her.
-The woman dutifully closed the door and waited for her machine to start.
+Pausing just long enough to make sure he had our attention, Larry continued with his story.
+Noticing that the woman was anxious and confused, he directed her to the closest machine and carefully enunciated “put the clothes in the machine”.
+She looked perplexed so Larry opened the door and threw the clothes in the machine and added detergent.
+The woman then closed the door and waited for her machine to start.
 When nothing happened, she began to hit the machine.
-The attendant then explained that in order to make the machine wash she also needed to put eight quarters in the machine.
-Looking perplexed, she pulled out eight quarters, opened the machine door and put them “in the machine”.
+The Larry then pointed to the sign by the coin slot and explained in slow careful English, “put eight quarters in the machine”.
+The woman looked at Larry, shrugged her shoulders and then pulled out eight quarters, opened the machine door and “put them in the machine”.

 I’ll end the story here and let you ponder the linguistic challenges of English prepositions for non-native English speakers.